Updated: Jun 24

 It’s always good to get your concerns out of your head and into the open.
 Sometimes all it takes is for you to voice a concern to take away the power that it has over you.
 Other times – a simple tweak can change your perspective.
 And then there are those times that require a plan of action.
 You cannot be in action and worry about a matter at the same time.
 Like oil and vinegar – they don’t mix.

+EVALUATE.
 Figure out how it serves you.
 There are pros and cons to everything.
-Your worry is in somehow, some way, serving you.
+Your worry is in somehow, someway, serving you.
 Figure out what that may be- what are you gaining by worrying?
 Then understand what your worry is taking away from you.
+In this case, the cons will outweigh the pros.

-Write it down.
-Try not to go to bed with it swirling around your brain, interrupting your sleep, looming over you larger than life.
+WRITE.
+Don't go to bed with worry swirling around your brain, interrupting your sleep, looming over you larger than life.
+Put pen to paper and write down what's concerning you.

 is an expert in helping kids to develop the confidence and self-esteem skills that they need to thrive now, and grow into happy, confident, successful adults.
 Her more than 40 years in education, along with her training as a coach and practical experience gained from raising her own 4 children, give her an understanding of the needs of each child, as well as the needs of a parent.
 This makes her uniquely qualified to help children, support parents, and nurture tomorrow’s leaders.
 Her programs provide hands-on experiences for children allowing them to explore and grow while building skills and having fun.